NekomimiOwO/AinoCompanion/README.md

 - Can be grabbed, carried, and thrown by players.
 - Falling physics, knockdown impact resistance, and recovery after being released or hit by fast-moving objects.
 - No physical collision with players, preventing unwanted blocking and pushing.
-- Advanced NavMesh movement with Ghost Probing to avoid tables/walls, automatic jumps when stuck, try door opening, and an emergency safety teleport when stuck.
+- NavMesh movement with Ghost Probing to avoid tables/walls, automatic jumps when stuck, door opening, and an emergency safety teleport when stuck.
 - Accepts objects held by players based on configurable mass limits.
 - Carried Item Scaling(opcional): Items can optionally inherit her scale while she carries them (host only config).
 - Carries accepted items to the cart/delivery objective when a valid target is available.
 If two carts or more are present, she chooses the nearest; if no carts are present, she will go to the active extractor.
-- Can carry players in a tumble state.
+- Can carry players in a tumble state or in a dead state.
 - Audio feedback for commands and interactions.
 - Network Profiler for tracking the mod steam data usage.
 - Explosion!! :3